MirLach/ratelimit-policyd/README.md

 ## Periodic

 It is just an example script.
-Stats are useful only in some small invironment.
-If you have hunderds or thousands of account use something else to report statistics.
+Stats are useful only in some small environment.
+If you have hunderds or thousands of accounts use something else to report statistics.

 Cleanup function is not really neccessary, it just sets used=0 for old entries before user send another e-mail after expiry date.
 Affects only verbose stats.
 Nothing else.

 To set used=0 for expired entries put this in to `/etc/periodic.conf`